Roku is a company that creates streaming devices that allow you to consume content, such as games or movies, via the internet.

 Roku makes money via hardware sales, by licensing its Roku operating system, advertising on The Roku Channel, as well as through its premium subscription marketplace.

 Founded in 2002, Roku became one of the world’s largest manufacturers and distributors of streaming devices.
 As a result of its continued success, Roku went public in 2017.
+Today, the company generates over $1.7 billion in annual revenue.

 What Is Roku & How Does It Work?